viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

-Configure and update hardware, software, and machine learning models for groups of machines in one go.
+Manage hardware and software for multiple machines using a built-in tool called _{{< glossary_tooltip term_id="fragment" text="fragments" >}}_.
-Viam has a built-in tool called _{{< glossary_tooltip term_id="fragment" text="fragments" >}}_ for using the same configuration on multiple machines.
+You can make changes to some or all of your machines in one go.

 [Deploy packages across devices →](/how-tos/deploy-packages/)